sinlah/number_classification_api/README.md

 6. Deploy and wait for Render to provide a **publicly accessible URL**.

 ## Environment Variables
-The following environment variable must be set for deployment:
+The following environment variable should be set for local deployment:
 ```sh
 PORT=10000
 ```